adobe/aem-dispatcher-experiments/docs/Flush-agent-setup.md

     - Next to `Settings`, click `Edit`
     - Check the box next to `Enabled`
     - Switch to the Transport tab, set URI to `http://localhost:8080/dispatcher/invalidate.cache`
         - NOTE THE PORT!
-I'm assuming your Apache is running on `8080`
+The above URI assumes your Apache httpd is running on `8080`
     - Switch to the Triggers tab, and enable:
         - `Ignore default` ✅
         - `On Modification` ✅